A7med23/obsidian-sync/Writing/Quotes.md

 “We have to try.
 That’s all there is in a crisis, trying” -sal

 “History is not facts, it’s narrative one carefully curated and shaped.
 Under the pen strokes if the right scribe, a villain becomes a hero, a lie becomes the truth” -gaal

+“I cant promise it all goes right, all i can promise is that i wont be the part that goes wrong” -says the girl to the diff cleon